“The blank page gives the right to dream.”

 October 2017 Creative Writing Workshop

 A great way to start writing, jump start your stalled writing, or push your writing to a new level.

-Join a new smaller session (max six students) of an ongoing creative writing workshop, which evolved out of a University of Toronto Creative Writing course.
+Join a new session of an ongoing creative writing workshop, which evolved out of a University of Toronto Creative Writing course.

 Through a series of writing prompts, we’ll explore various components of narrative prose – exposition, dialogue, point-of-view, style, etc. Each week participants write a short, assigned piece which we’ll read and discuss in class.
 These exercises are designed to spark the imagination and hone the craft of writing, and are suitable to writers of fiction and memoir, beginning writers or those further along.